 - 1.0 The SCPE discipline-specific exam focuses on (but is not limited to) questions related to the most common diagnoses/problems likely to be encountered during that particular SCPE.
 This is created by the PAEA and a "blueprint" is included in each SCPE syllabus. - 2.0 The SCPE general medicine quizzes will cover ALL TOPICS relative to patient care in all disciplines.
 Students must earn an 80% on each quiz to receive credit.
 Multiple attempts will be permitted.

 I. Non-pass/Failing SCPE Grades

-- 1.0 A student will receive a failing grade for an SCPE if they receive a/n: - "At Risk" (non-pass) on the SCPE Assessment Tool - Total composite numerical score of SCPE assignments, e/Value, and ExamMaster 82%
+- 1.0 A student will receive a failing grade for an SCPE if they receive a/n: - "At Risk" (non-pass) on the SCPE Assessment Tool

 AND/OR